LPG Boiler to Heat Pump UK (2026 Guide)

 - A few larger radiators

-- Better balancing
+- Better system balancing

 - Improved zoning controls